DmitryAlCh/JavaScript4kids/README.md

 # JavaScript4kids
 JavaLearning
-It is about gaining programming Javascript programming skills.
+It is about gaining Javascript programming skills.
 Eduacational purpose only.